devongarde/ssc/README.txt

 kit.
 I want my website to work on ancient browsers, as well as modern ones.
 In terms of SSC, that means it's useful to check my code against old standards.

+English vs. English
+Most web specifications are written in American English, however a significant number use standard English instead.
+These two sometimes contradict.
+Since I speak British English, which is pretty close to standard English, ssc itself uses standard English.
+Given ssc is meant to encourage sticking to standards, this feels right to me.